sep-analytics/analytics-portfolio/OP_Bites_Menu-Order-Analysis/README.md

 Introduce discounts, bundles, or combo offers to validate whether demand can be stimulated.
 3. **Streamline the Menu if Performance Remains Weak**
 If low performance persists, consider removing or replacing these items to reduce operational complexity and improve inventory efficiency.

+## **📊 Insight 5: Price vs Demand Evaluation**

+### **Business Question**
+Do higher-priced items sell less frequently?
+### **Key Finding**
+An evaluation of the top 10 highest-priced menu items shows **no strong negative relationship between price and demand**.

+Among these premium-priced dishes:
+- Only a small portion recorded low order volumes
+- Several high-priced items maintained strong sales performance
+- Multiple items priced at similar premium levels showed significantly different demand levels
+Overall, higher pricing did **not** consistently result in lower order frequency.
+---
+### **Insight Interpretation**
+The data suggests that customers at O/P Bites are **not highly price-sensitive within the premium range**.
+Key observations:
+- Premium pricing does not automatically reduce demand
+- Certain high-priced items perform strongly, indicating perceived value
+- Demand appears to be influenced more by product appeal than by price alone
+This indicates that pricing strategy may already be aligned with customer value perception.
+---
+### **Recommendations**
+1. **Maintain Strategic Premium Pricing on Strong Performers**
+Avoid unnecessary price reductions on high-performing premium items, as demand remains stable.
+2. **Focus on Value Positioning Rather Than Discounting**
+Enhance descriptions, presentation, and marketing to reinforce perceived value instead of competing on price.
+3. **Conduct Controlled Price Testing on Mid-Performers**
+Implement small, data-driven pricing experiments on select items to further validate elasticity behavior.